nasuni-labs/crowdstrike-integration/README.md

 # crowdstrike-integration
 Templates to collect Nasuni syslog events, including Advanced Ransomware Protection, and forward into CrowdStrike XDR events using Falcon NG-SIEM.
+The latest parser (Named nasuni-edge) should always be available to NG-SIEM customers when adding the Nasuni Edge Events Data Connector with the NG-SIEM console.

 ## About
 CrowdStrike NG-SIEM extends real-time detection to external third parties by joining the CrowdStrike LogScale (formerly Humio) service into Falcon XDR and working with third party logs.
 This allows Nasuni syslog messages to be ingested and processed, then be made ready for search, reporting, dashboards and alert actions.
 Logs are collected using a premise-based collection agent, and into the storage repository for parsing and processing.